JoshCheek/playgrounds/Readme.md

 ## Viewing a Raw HTTP Response

+You might also try placing a pry into here, and changing the values of the variables to see that setting these things causes the browser to do whatever you've told it to.

 ```shell
 # A simple server that you can access to play with values and see what happens